 Through her career of more than 25 years as a Professional flutist, Marie-Véronique (MV) has connected with some great musicians from whom she has learned a lot.
 First trained as a classical flutist, she has always kept her door open to new musical experiences which have allowed her to discover and develop different styles, such as world music, folk, baroque, cabaret and jazz.
 Marie-Véronique found her niche in specializing in the French Jazz repertoire which includes arrangements from Chanson française.
-She is now a well diverse and wanted musician who is always on a search for new projects that will allow her to grow as an artist and work in a multidisciplinary approach.Marie-Véronique just came back from her first tour in Montreal and Quebec City where she was very well received as a jazz artist.
+She is now a well diverse and wanted musician who is always on a search for new projects that will allow her to grow as an artist and work in a multidisciplinary approach.
+In 2017, Marie-Véronique toured for the first time in Montreal, Quebec City, Switzerland and Paris.
+She was very well received in all places as a jazz artist.

 Creative Artist Statement

 ''My music is inspired by the French music that surrounds me since my childhood; music from France, but also from Quebec.
 Since moving to Saskatchewan,I am performing with artists from all background.
-By doing so, I added some ethnic colours to my playing.
-My jazz style is I believe unique to me as a flutist.
+By doing so, I added some ethnic colors to my playing.
+My jazz style is I believe unique as a flutist.
 I take my inspiration from all jazz instruments including the human voice.
 I am always searching for different ways to express my feelings through my music but also through my interaction with the public and my presence on stage.
 I see all interactions with other artists as learning opportunities which allow me to become a better artist myself.''